 Inside Claire and Brian’s beautiful Italian wedding of dreams, complete with European heatwave and a surprise gelato cart!

 A less than glamorous small town nightclub is hardly the meet-cute of dreams.
 Yet for Hong Kong-based couple Claire and Brian, it somehow worked.
 “At the tender age of 19, it wasn’t exactly love at first sight!” admits Claire.
 “But we’ve certainly grown and changed a lot since then.”
-Now, fifteen years later, Claire, an Executive Producer at Lunchbox Theatrical Productions, and Brian, a Black Sheep stalwart currently working at Carbone, have since had many wonderful and exciting adventures together.
+Now, fifteen years later, Claire, Corporate Hospitality Manager at Art Basel, and Brian, a Black Sheep stalwart currently working at Carbone, have since had many wonderful and exciting adventures together.
 The latest of which happens to be their very own nuptials, set in a dreamy private farmhouse in the picturesque Tuscan countryside…

 Every bride has a proposal story.
 What’s yours?